 - CSS 337 (Secure Systems)

 - CSS 343 (Data Structures, Algorithms, and Discrete Mathematics II)

 - CSS 496.
 We create a waitlist to ensure completion of this course's prerequisites.
 Be prepared with a list of at least three courses you will have completed from your Second Discipline of study.

 - Courses not on this list.
 Other courses usually do not require waitlists.
 Use the Seat Availability Notification instead.

 Accessing the form

-WINTER 2023: Click here to access Request Form
+Autumn 2023: Click here to access the request form.